 Our practice director, Sonya Pasamonte, will give you an estimated cost for the procedures in which you are interested.
 She will also discuss your insurance coverage.
 Sonya can provide information on pre-operative care, recovery, local accommodations and answer any other questions related to your procedure and stay in Beverly Hills.
 If you are traveling from outside the US we highly recommend that you purchase travel insurance.

 Once you have decided to proceed, a 30% deposit is required to reserve your surgery date.
 This becomes non-refundable after 48 hours.
 The balance for your surgery is due two weeks before your surgery date.
 We accept the following payment options; Cash, cashier's check, international money transfer, Visa, American Express, Mastercard, Discover.
-Finance options are available through Care Credit.
-Visit www.carecredit.com
+Finance options are available through ALPHAEON Credit.
+Visit www.goalphaeon.com

 Once you have booked your surgery you will receive by email your pre-operative instructions and procedure consents.
 This packet must be read carefully and instructions followed closely.
 Details of any blood work required and related medical testing will be included in this packet.